 - We wandered around the colorful Bo-Kaap neighborhood in the center of Cape Town.

-- We visited the Kirstenbosch Botanical Gardens.
+- We visited the Kirstenbosch Botanical Gardens on the outskirts of Cape Town.

 - We went on a whale watching boat trip from Simon's Town.